-Marketing of Limerick - targets and progress

-Target Status Evidence of progress The original Limerick 2030 Plan stated that 'It is essential that a coordinated effort is made to market and rebrand Limerick'.
-The current image and branding was referred to as 'fragmented'.
-Limerick has launched a new brand aimed at promoting the city nationally and globally as a destination for inward investment, industry, tourism, education, the arts and culture, education and for people to live and work in.
-"Limerick: Atlantic Edge, European Embrace" is the new brand aimed at internationalising the city, developed by M&C Saatchi The original Limerick 2030 vision has been described as 'too vague' and 'too economically focused' by a range of stakeholders This requires review in line with the "Limerick: Atlantic Edge, European Embrace' brand
+Marketing of Limerick - targets and Progress clearly evident Some progress made Requires uplift Target Status Evidence of progress The original Limerick 2030 Plan stated that 'It is essential that a coordinated effort is made to market and rebrand Limerick'.
+The current image and branding was referred to as 'fragmented'. destination for inward in for people to live and w at internationalising the The original Limerick 2 by a range of stakehold a new brand aimed at proment and an aimed at proment investment, industry, tourism work in.
+"Limerick: Atlantic Educity, developed by M&C Sat 2030 vision has been described as a line with the "Limerick: Atlantic and an analysis and all an analysis and an analysis and all an analysis and analysis and analysis and an a n, education, the arts and dge, European Embrace" aatchi oed as 'too vague' and 'too culture, education and is the new brand aimed beconomically focused'